Diamond Cuts and Shapes

 The pear cut diamond is a teardrop shape that has a round or oval shape on half the facet pattern while the other half resembles a marquise with the sides tapering to a point.
 The pear shape is a combination of the round and marquise brilliant cuts and may have the standard pattern of brilliant cut facets, but can be cut with varying facets of the pavilion.

 If you are looking for the perfect ring this is the place.
-Many people in Baltimore get their engagement rings from here.
+Loose Diamond Sales in katy tx many people in Baltimore get their engagement rings from here.
 You will have your own customized piece, unique for the occasion you need, with the quantity and quality of diamond you like, you will choose size, color and cut.